Datawheel/canon/packages/cms/README.md

 If your CMS is configured with more than one language, you can use the Google Translate API to automatically fill in the target language.

-### Enabling Translations
+### Enabling Translation API

+Enable the Translation API for your cloud project [here](https://console.cloud.google.com/apis/api/translate.googleapis.com/overview).

+### Authentication

 #### Option 1 - Add Translate permissions to an existing token

 If you have already followed the steps for [Enabling Image Support](#enabling-image-support), then you will already have a JSON token and a `GOOGLE_APPLICATION_CREDENTIALS` environment variable that points to it.
+Locate the service account associated with the token [here](https://console.cloud.google.com/iam-admin/iam), and add the "Cloud Translation -> Cloud Translation API User" Role to the service account.

+#### Option 2 - Create an authentication token with Translate Permissions

+Follow the instructions [here](https://cloud.google.com/docs/authentication/getting-started) to create an authentication token and give it "Cloud Translation -> Cloud Translation API User" permissions.
+Then follow the steps in the [Enabling Image Support](#enabling-image-support) section of this document to reference that JSON token in your `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+**Warning!!**.
+Separate tokens for translation and image hosting is not currently supported.
+If you want both, you must follow Option 1 above.

+#### Usage

+Once set up, translation buttons will appear on each TextCard, Section Header, and Profile Header, but *only when a second language is selected*.
+This second language must be selected and represents the target language for the translation.

+Remember a few key points for translations:
+- Translations cost money: $20 per 1,000,000 characters.
+For reference, this is about $4 per entire-OEC-site-translation per language.
+Be careful not to overuse it, especially with profile-wide translations.
+- Translating **paves all content in the target language and replaces it**.
+There is currently no smart detection of whether secondary language content has been updated since the last ingest - it is a one-way blast.
+- Translations currently only cover text content (subtitles, paragraphs, stats).
+They do not cover visualizations, formatters, or language-specific variables.
+The translation API should be considered a *starting point* for the SEO-optimized prose of the page.

+#### CLI interface

+tbd

 ---